Meet the Weed Board

 188539207_10222359567651621_3635747792212522473_n.jpg

-Valarie is a local business owner and Christmas tree grower and runs a u-cut tree farm in the Cinebar community.
-She has been involved in vegetation management for her entire life and learned about invasive species and noxious weed control from her father who was contracted in this field for the county.
-Valarie is now running her own vegetation management company and has earned her place as reputable contractor in Lewis County and surrounding areas.
+Valarie has been involved in vegetation management for her entire life and learned about invasive species and noxious weed control from her father, who was contracted in this field for the county.
+She is a local business owner and entrepreneur; her enterprises include a Christmas tree farm and a "u-cut" tree farm in the Cinebar community, among others.
+In addition, Valarie is now running her own vegetation management company and has earned a reputation as a reliable, effective contractor in Lewis County and the surrounding areas.
+She is currently serving as the Chair of the Weed Board.

 District Five: representing the Morton, Glenoma, Mineral, Randle, and Packwood communities